Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 Grok pulls live data from X, which makes it useful for social listening and current events.
 It also has a more casual, sometimes sarcastic personality.

-Watch out for: Grok is expensive ($30-300/month for premium tiers).
-It can also reflect its creator's viewpoints in ways that aren't always helpful.
+Watch out for: Expensive ($30-300/month for premium tiers).
+And it can reflect its creator's viewpoints in ways that aren't always helpful for business use.

 A simple framework for choosing

-When someone asks me which AI to use, my first question is always: "What are you trying to accomplish?"
+When someone asks me which AI to use, I always ask the same thing: "What are you trying to accomplish?"

 TaskBest tool